Ageratum: Toxic to Humans and Animals

 Ageratum is Toxic to Humans

 Ageratum is toxic to humans if ingested.
 The plant contains Pyrrolizidine alkaloids (PAs), which can cause liver damage if consumed in significant amounts.
-Even small doses may lead to stomach upset, nausea, or diarrhea.
-Skin contact is usually safe, though some individuals with sensitive skin may experience mild irritation when handling the leaves or stems.
+Even small amounts can cause symptoms like upset stomach, nausea, or diarrhea.
+Handling ageratum is generally safe, though wearing gloves when planting or pruning is an easy precaution, but for most gardeners, it’s not something that causes any issues.

 Ageratum is meant to be enjoyed as an ornamental, and it should never be used as a food ingredient or herbal remedy without professional guidance.
 Always wash your hands after handling garden plants, especially if you plan to eat or prepare food afterward.
 Keeping Ageratum out of reach of children is the simplest way to prevent accidental ingestion.